 How Do Animals Sleep Standing Up?

-If you’ve ever wondered how some animals sleep standing up, it’s all thanks to evolution.
+For those who have ever wondered how some animals sleep standing up, it’s all thanks to evolution.
 Animals like horses, cows, elephants, and giraffes have adapted to sleep this way in order to protect themselves from dangerous predators.
 Since they’re already standing up, it’s much easier for them to run away and make their escape.
 These animals are able to lock their legs so that the muscles don’t need to keep them in place.
 When they sleep standing up, they cannot achieve REM sleep, which is why they will lie down on some occasions.

 Even a few species of birds sleep standing up, although it’s for a different reason than mammals.
 Mammals who sleep standing up are protecting themselves from predators, but birds sleep standing up if they can’t find a comfortable place to lie down.
 They do so by clamping the tendons in their legs into a locked position around branches or wires.